flexcompute/tidy3d/docs/development/installation.rst

 Maybe you already have ``tidy3d`` installed in some form.
 After TODOVERSION, you can use a few terminal commands to set you up on the correct environment and perform common development tasks.
 Just run in your installation, :code:`tidy3d develop` to get the latest list of commands.

-It does not matter how you have installed ``tidy3d`` before, this will set up the development environment you require to continue the development process.
+It does not matter how you have installed ``tidy3d`` before, this will set up the development environment you require to setup the reproducible development environment.

 Transitioning
 --------------

-If you are transitioning from the old development flow, to this new one, there are a list of commands you can run to make your life easier.
+If you are transitioning from the old development flow, to this new one, there are a list of commands you can run to make your life easier and set you up well without a hitch.

 .. code::